xnen/AIRTimerResolution_ANE/README.md

 ``UpdateResolution(uint)`` accepts a positive value, where **1000** == a NtTimerResolution of 1.0 milliseconds.
 (500 = 0.5ms, etc).

-The TimerResolution standard for most devices seem to be ~1.0ms, though the extension will clamp between the system's minimum and maximum resolution. ``TimerResANE.UpdateResolution(0)`` will update to the lowest possible resolution.
+The TimerResolution standard low for most devices seem to be ~1.0ms, though the extension will clamp between the system's minimum and maximum resolution. ``TimerResANE.UpdateResolution(0)`` will update to the lowest possible resolution.

+The frame-pacing issue smooths out consistently with the lowest possible resolution requested.
+Older versions of AIR had their Window already set to 1.0ms, which is likely why only the newer builds are becoming affected.

 `Init()` and `UpdateResolution(uint)` both return true or false depending on if the action completed successfully.